near/core-contracts/exchange-deposit-receiver/README.md

 ## Background

 Exchanges usually create a new account for each a user to deposit their tokens.
 On NEAR, the account cannot be created without a deposit to cover the occupied storage.
-It cost tokens on exchange side to create such account before the user can deposit tokens.
+Thus it costs the exchange tokens to create a new account before the user can deposit tokens.
 So if the user did not deposit tokens into the account, the exchange spent tokens on the creation of the account.